aaronsnig501/spectate/README.md

 [Primary Key serialization issue resolution](https://stackoverflow.com/a/63782495)

-## Environments
+## Deployment

-Spectate is hosted on EC2, with a MySQL database running on RDS.
+Spectate is hosted on EC2, with a MySQL database running on RDS using Apache.
+The base URL is [here](http://ec2-3-250-80-154.eu-west-1.compute.amazonaws.com/api/match/).
+### Environments
 Environment management is handled by `django-environ` which loads in the environment variables from the `.env` file in the `spectate` app.
 This repository contains a `.env.example` as an example of what type of information is required.
 The main settings used are as follows:
 - `DEBUG` (default: `False`)
   - The `DEBUG` value will default to `False`, make sure to set `DEBUG=on` when using development
 - `SECRET_KEY` (default: `""`)